ThomasDev-de/jquery-bs-suggest/README.md

         $q = filter_input(INPUT_GET, 'q');
         $search = empty($q)? false : strtolower($q);

-        // If q was not passed or is empty, do not return any results either.
+        // If q was not passed or is empty, do not return any results either (I do this so that when the plugin is initialized, no data is loaded.).
         // Otherwise, search for matches of the search string.
         $data = $search === false ? [] :  array_slice(
             array:array_filter($countries, static function($country) use ($search){